 The FTC 2015 staff report says, “Vet-VIPPS accredited pharmacies [. . .] are required to demonstrate that these products are authentic and originated with the manufacturer.”

 Counterfeit drugs are fake or “copycat” products that can be difficult to differentiate from the real product.
 With counterfeit drugs, anything goes, and you cannot be certain of the product’s ingredients.
 Counterfeit medications could have dangerous side effects, wrong ingredients, or contamination.
 The FDA works with drug manufacturers, wholesalers, and retailers to identify and report counterfeit drugs, and while this helps to protect consumers, it is a nearly impossible task considering the hundreds of online pharmacies available.
 As counterfeits and questionably purchased products exist in the pet drug marketplace, it is up to pet owners to make sure they are buying the right product.

 At Essentials PetCare, we can send your pet’s prescription to an in-store Walmart pharmacy for in person or curbside pickup or to our own online pharmacy for delivery to your home.
 Both pharmacies receive their pet medications directly from the medications’ manufacturers and authorized distributors.

 Need to refill your pet’s prescriptions?
-Book a visit now!
+Visit us today!